 Do you work for a locally despised tech giant that is even-handedly pushing affordability out the window?
 Has your employer been accused of pushing those on the cusps of homelessness, into homelessness?
 Yeah, awkward.

 Does your company make so much money that they can shower their lucky employees with corporate swag with their logo stamped on everything?
 The swag Jared gets is actually nicer than our own stuff.

 On to my point: hide the logos.
 It’s going to be like putting a bull-eye on yourself.
 Stealth wealth is here to stay.
 If you want to go extreme, Jared keeps his hands folded over his chest sometimes during the entire bus ride because that’s where the logo on his shirt is.

 5. Pretend You Don’t Speak English

 This one works pretty well if you can keep a poker face and know another language.
 I did all the time when I was a high schooler taking community college classes on the bad side of San Francisco.
 A shirtless man once came up to me and asked me if he could borrow my cellphone to call his girlfriend.
-Yes, of course, random shirtless man in street – of course I’ll let you use my cellphone to call whoever you want.
+Yes, of course, random shirtless man in the street – of course, I’ll let you use my cellphone to call whoever you want.

 I responded to in Mandarin “我不懂英文” – I don’t speak English.
 He didn’t believe me but I kept at it and fiend ignorance.
 Eventually, he slinked away.